briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 </div>

 Each number from 0 to 127 (or 255 in the case of extended ASCII) corresponds to a character.
-32 is a space, 97 is the letter *a*, 37 is the percent sign *%*, and so on.
+32 is a space, 97 is the letter `a`, 37 is the percent sign `%`, and so on.

-Consider the string "Greetings!".
+Consider the string `"Greetings!"`.
 To represent this string in ASCII, you would look up each character in the table to get its ASCII code:

 |  G  |  r  |  e  |  e  |  t  |  i  |  n  |  g  |  s  |  !  |
 |-----|-----|-----|-----|-----|-----|-----|-----|-----|-----|
 | 71  | 114 | 101 | 101 | 116 | 105 | 110 | 103 | 115 | 33  |

-Notice that the character *e* has the same code in both places: 101.
+Notice that the character `e` has the same code in both places: 101.

 So we have a string of text and we've converted it into a series of ASCII codes.
 The next question is how we should represent this in memory.
-Notice that ASCII codes range from 0 to 127 (or 0 to 255 in the case of extended ASCII).
+ASCII codes range from 0 to 127 (or 0 to 255 in the case of extended ASCII).
 Since a byte can store up to 256 unique values, that makes it a pretty natural way to store an ASCII character.
 So an ASCII string is frequently represented as a series of sequential bytes in memory.

-If we allocated the string "Greetings!" in C:
+If we allocated the string `"Greetings!"` in C:

 ```c
 int main()